 "I had to amputate them.
-Well, I suppose I didn't have to, looking back-but before I understood the precise nature of the sickness, I thought I could perhaps stop it from spreading if I removed the affected areas.
+Well, I suppose of the pit.
+And while it seemed he was beginning I didn't have to, looking back-but before I understood the precise nature of the sickness, I thought I could perhaps stop it from spreading if I removed the affected areas.
 It's a pity I had to put him through all that unnecessary pain."